Debe Terhar: Manufactured Hitler controversy

-Book banning controversy
+Manufactured Book banning controversy

 On September 10, 2013, Terhar made a statement at a State Board of Education meeting regarding the Toni Morrison novel The Bluest Eye, calling it "pornography".
 The book is on a suggested reading list for the Common Core State Standards Initiative.
 “I don’t want my grandchildren reading it and I don’t want anybody else’s grandchildren reading it,” she said.
 "It should not be used in any school for any Ohio K-12 child.
 If you want to use it in college somewhere, that’s fine."
 Terhar later stated that she supports Common Core in Ohio, and that she was not suggesting that the state ban the book.
 Many local and national media reported it as a book banning case, however.
+Since Terhar’s name is on the Ohio Board of Education’s website and that could be interpreted as an endorsement of the Suggested Reading List, she made it clear that each school district is responsible for the content of age appropriate books for their students and that the Suggested Reading List was adopted prior to her arrival on the State Board of Education.